b-lemke98/InSituPy-1/README.md

 Make sure you have Conda installed on your system before proceeding with these steps.
 If not, you can install Miniconda or Anaconda from [https://docs.conda.io/en/latest/miniconda.html](https://docs.conda.io/en/latest/miniconda.html).

+To ensure that the InSituPy package is available as a kernel in Jupyter notebooks within your conda environment, you can follow the instructions [here](https://ipython.readthedocs.io/en/stable/install/kernel_install.html).

 ## Getting Started

 For detailed instructions on using InSituPy, refer to the [official documentation](https://InSituPy.readthedocs.io).
 The documentation provides comprehensive guides on installation, usage, and advanced features.